acturcu/research-documentation-similarity/README.md

 ## Results
 The results of our experiments, including plots are available in the folder `plots/`, and the corresponding subfolders.
-Due to the size of the datasets, we decided to include only the raw data in the repository, without heatmaps or cluster maps in `plots/processedDocumentation/` and `plots/processedCrossSim`.
+Due to the size of the datasets, we decided to include only the raw data in the repository, without heatmaps or cluster maps in `plots/processedDocumentation/` (it is worth noting that the results saved here contain the labels assigned during our evaluation process) and `plots/processedCrossSim`.
 In addition, a manually evaluation of the CrossSim dataset is available in `plots/processedDocumentation/manual_evaluation.csv`.